Articles

 • The business principal that eventual retirement can be facilitated.

-We have published a number of articles relevant to this topic on the Continuum Financial Planners Pty Ltd website over the past few years.
+We have published several articles relevant to this topic on the Continuum Financial Planners website.
 The few selected below provide help with the practicalities of dealing with some business succession planning/ strategy issues1 –

 What is apparent from reading through all of the material referenced above is that the successful development of a succession strategy is best undertaken as a collaborative effort involving the owner (possibly including members of the family), lawyers, accountants and in appropriate circumstances, financial planners.
 Coincidentally, all of these professional advisors may also contribute to a useful ‘advisory board’ for the operation of the business – a corporate governance mechanism also mentioned in the 2013 Report mentioned above.